-The programming for the ten afternoon concerts and the eleven evening concerts is complete.
-And of course it remains exciting what the masterclass participants will bring in repertoire.
-Within these 21 concerts, more than two hours are reserved for them, and they will also give the 24 regional concerts in their entirety.
-Two of the masterclass ensembles that have already registered will also perform works by Hans Kox.
+The programming for the ten afternoon concerts and the eleven evening concerts of the 2020 edition is complete.
+Of course it remains a surprise what the master class participants will perform.
+Within these 21 concerts two hours are reserved for them, they will also present the 20 regional concerts.

 The Orlando Festival 2020 offers participants and listeners a total of 20 hours of varied chamber music from 4 centuries.
 Thirty-one musicians from nine countries will perform works by 31 composers from 12 countries (Czech Republic, Germany, The Netherlands, Austria, France, United Kingdom, Russia, United States, Japan, Belgium, Greece and Italy).
 The 2020 edition has two central composers: the Dutch composer Rudolf Escher (1912-1980), who will be celebrated with nine of his essential chamber music works, and Ludwig van Beethoven -born 250 years ago- of whom Orlando presents 17 compositions, including songs, music for piano/violin, piano/violoncello, piano/horn, piano trios, string quartets, the quintet for piano and winds, the famous Septet and a brand-new arrangement of the Triple Concerto for piano trio and 11 instruments by artistic director Henk Guittart.